dracony/fig-standards/proposed/task.md

 }
 ```

-### TaskInterface
+### TaskDefinitionInterface

-TaskInterface defines an API for configuring and running tasks.
+TaskDefinitionInterface defines an API for configuring and running tasks.

 ```php
 <?php